marciot/esp32-dali-clock/README.md

 This project includes modified code from rossumur's [esp_8_bit] and bitluni's [ESP32CompositeVideo].
-These changes are also available in my standalone project [ESP32CompositeColorVideo].
+These changes are also available in my standalone project [ESP32CompositeColorVideo], which also includes a write up on what bits I borrowed from where.

 ## Wiring for an [Adafruit HUZZAH32]: